Saptarshi-Poddar/Retail-Sales-Analysis-SQL-Project/README.md

 - **Customer Insights**: Reports on top customers and unique customer counts per category.

 ## Conclusion
-This project uses SQL queries for analyzing real-world sales data.
-From importing data and cleaning it, to writing queries that answered key business questions.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project demonstrates the power of SQL in driving business insights from raw retail data.
+By importing and cleaning real-world Excel datasets into MySQL, we performed structured queries to analyze customer demographics, product performance, and seasonal sales trends.
+These findings not only help in understanding current business performance but also support data-driven decision-making in areas like customer retention, inventory planning, and targeted marketing.